How to make lo-fi hip hop

 Lo-fi drum kit

 The drums in lo-fi hip hop are inspired by boom bap, which was a hip hop style popular around New York in the mid-’80s to early ‘90s.
 Boom bap producers would often sample real drums from soul records.
 You can find drum loops in the Sound library.
-If you want to create your own drum pattern, go to Virtual instruments and search for ”lo-fi” to find the Lo-fi kit.
+If you want to create your own drum pattern, go to Instrument presets and search for ”lo-fi” to find the Lo-fi kit.

 Lo-fi drum pattern